The Halfling's Gem: Plot summary

 Later, the heroes arrive in Calimport and storm in into Pasha Pook's palace, only to find wererats, Pasha Pook's new-found allies led by Rassiter.
 Bruenor, Catti-brie and Wulfgar fight the horde of wererats while Drizzt finally duels Artemis Entreri.
-The two of them duel both in the sewers and in the streets of Calimport but the duel is left unfinished when the wounded Entreri, in an effort to escape, calls to everyone that Drizzt - who had been hiding his appearance with the help of a magical mask acquired earlier - is a drow.
+The two of them duel both in the sewers and in the streets of Calimport but the duel is left unfinished when the wounded Entreri, in an effort to escape, calls to everyone that Drizzt – who had been hiding his appearance with the help of a magical mask acquired earlier – is a drow.
 Bruenor, Catti-brie and Wulfgar come to the rescue of Drizzt, protecting him from the frightened and angry crowd.

 In the throne room, Pook imprisons Drizzt and his friends in Tarterus with the help of a demonic artifact called "The Taros Hoop".
 Just when there seems to be no hope, Regis comes along, taking the wand that controls the portal and helping his friends.
 Our heroes try a desperate attempt to break free from the demodands but Catti-brie becomes unconscious, floating in the air because of the circular plane that is Tarterus.
 Drizzt sends everyone and rescues Catti-brie by fighting savagely with hordes of demodands.
-In the end, Pasha Pook dies by the claws of the freed Guenhwyar, the six companions are united once again, soldiers from the surrounding dwarven kingdoms, barbarian tribes, and human cities reclaim Mithral Halls and all turns out well.
+In the end, Pasha Pook dies by the claws of the freed Guenhwyar, the six companions are united once again, soldiers from the surrounding dwarven kingdoms, barbarian tribes, and human cities reclaim Mithral Hall and all turns out well.
 Entreri is still alive and plans his vengeance against Drizzt.

 The novel holds several key events and introduces a number of important characters like Captain Deudermont of the Sea Sprite.
-Also, this novel is the starting of Drizzt's romantic feelings for Catti-brie-he even kisses her during Drizzt's rescue in the demonic plane (although Catti-brie was unconscious at that time.)
+Also, this novel is the starting of Drizzt's romantic feelings for Catti-brie – he even kisses her during Drizzt's rescue in the demonic plane (although Catti-brie was unconscious at that time.)

 Reception

 Banophernalia gave 3.5 stars for The Halfling's Gem.

-The Halfling's Gem reached 12 on The New York Times bestseller list on March 4, 1990, and was ranked 14th in the New York Times Best seller list on March 11, 1990.
+The Halfling's Gem reached 12 on The New York Times Best Seller list on March 4, 1990, and was ranked 14th in The New York Times Best Seller list on March 11, 1990.

 In the Io9 series revisiting older Dungeons & Dragons novels, Rob Bricken commented that "Gem feels like it was written by the most talented, experienced author—which is absolutely wild given it's the same guy who wrote The Crystal Shard a mere two years earlier".